canada-ca/PCO-Public-Opinion-Research__Recherche-en-opinion-publique--BCP/README.md

 **Status update:  January 12, 2018**

-After cancelling the [POR opportunity](https://beta.gcdevexchange.org/opportunities/opp-create-accessible-copies-of-reports-and-summary-tables----cr-er-des-copies-accessibles-des-rapports-et-des-tableaux-sommaires) on Wednesday January 10, 2018 due to feedback that a solution was not possible, we have uncovered some new information:
+After cancelling the [POR opportunity - 'Create accessible copies of reports and summary tables'](https://beta.gcdevexchange.org/opportunities/opp-create-accessible-copies-of-reports-and-summary-tables----cr-er-des-copies-accessibles-des-rapports-et-des-tableaux-sommaires) on Wednesday January 10, 2018 due to feedback that a solution was not possible, we have uncovered some new information:

 1. Our reach into the developer community was broader than we thought (beyond the community that was engaging on the repo)
 2. A number of developers had prepared proposals (fully or partially).